Day Two: Llegada: Arrival

 Where Desert Meets Sea

-This place carries layers of history that I did not fully understand when I arrived.
+This place carries layers of history that I was only beginning to understand on arrival.
 On October 25, 1697, the Jesuit missionary Juan María de Salvatierra founded the Misión de Nuestra Señora de Loreto Conchó at an Indigenous settlement called Conchó, home to the Monquí people (Misión de Nuestra Señora de Loreto Conchó, 2025).
 It became the first permanent Spanish mission on the Baja California peninsula.
-It served as the administrative capital of all the Californias, both Baja and Alta, for more than a century.
+It served as the administrative capital of both Baja and Alta California for more than a century.
 The town’s motto still reads: “Loreto: Cabeza y Madre de las Misiones de las Californias,” which translates to “Head and Mother of the Missions of the Californias.”

 Before the missions arrived, Indigenous peoples had inhabited this peninsula for thousands of years.
 The Cochimí lived in the central regions to the north, their rock art still visible in the Sierra de San Francisco, with paintings carbon-dated to over seven thousand years before present (Kuyimá Ecotourism, 2025).
 These were semi-nomadic peoples who moved with the rhythms of the desert and sea, living in small family bands that travelled seasonally in search of water, edible plants, and game (Cochimí, 2025).
 To the south lived the Guaycura and the Pericú.
 European diseases and colonial disruption would decimate these populations within a few generations, and by the nineteenth century, the Cochimí language had become extinct (Laylander, 2000; Indigenous Mexico, 2024).
 Their memory endures in archaeological sites and oral history, a reminder that the land I walked upon held stories far older than my own.